melihakan/n11-talenthub-bootcamp-graduation-project-melihakan/README.md

 * [MapStruct](https://mapstruct.org)
 * [Lombok](https://projectlombok.org)
 ## About
 It's a Spring Boot application about user(customer) service.
 This application includes a simple scenario about User(Customer) entity.
+In short, If you want to save a user, you will pass several condition.

 | Method       | EndPoint           | Params  |
 | ------------- |:-------------:| -----:|